kk0501/docker_env/README.md

 - mongo

 ## usage:
-- create a docker compose file
+- create a docker compose file(as docker-compose-origin.yml)
 - select the server from docker-compose.yml you want to use
-- docker-compose up
+- docker-compose -f create_file.yml up